RakhithJK/dbeaver-dbeaver-wiki/Data-Viewing-and-Editing.md

 ## Defining Virtual Keys

-To be able to persist column value changes, a table must have some unique key (primary key or unique index).
+To be able to save column value changes, a table must have some unique key (primary key or unique index).
 Some databases (Oracle, DB2, PostgreSQL) support a special virtual unique column that DBeaver can use to save changes.
 In other cases, you can define a virtual key – a set of columns that forms a unique combination of values.
 When you try to save changes in a table without a unique key, DBeaver displays the following error message:

 ![](images/ug/Virtual-key-warning.png)